-See "Separate input profile settings for image and text elements or graphic elements", page 65.
+See "Separate input profile settings for image and text elements or graphic elements", page 41.

-See "Rendering Intent (RI)", page 65.
+See "Rendering Intent", page 28.

-See "BPC" (black point compensation) option, page 67.
+See "BPC" option, page 30.

 The Keep Black setting must be set up only for text and graphic objects because of the special color management process that is used with Primefire inkjet presses.
 The settings are equivalent to the settings for toner-based digital presses: